 After leaving film school Peter co-wrote and directed his critically acclaimed debut feature film, SEPTEMBER, starring Mia Wasikowska (Alice in Wonderland, The Kids are Alright, Jane Eyre) and Xavier Samuel (Fury, The Twilight Saga).
 SEPTEMBER was also a major festival success screening in Official Selection at both the Berlin International Film Festival and the Toronto International Film Festival.
 Produced by John Polson, SEPTEMBER was released theatrically in Australia by Hopscotch Films in early 2008.

-Peter has recently added series television to his body of work directing the high-concept television series NOWHERE BOYS for Matchbox Pictures/NBCU.
+Peter has also directed series television with the high-concept television series NOWHERE BOYS for Matchbox Pictures/NBCU.
 For his work on NOWHERE BOYS, Peter has been nominated for a 2014 Australian Directors Guild (ADG) Award.
 NOWHERE BOYS also won a 2015 International Emmy Award for Best Children's Series, the 2014 AACTA Award for Best Children’s Television Series as well as the 2014 Logie Award for Best Children's Series.

-As a commercials director, Peter has forged a successful career.
-Specialising in performance and comedy commercials and visual story telling, he is represented in the USA, Europe and the UK by Partizan and in Australia & New Zealand by Scoundrel.
+As a commercials director, Peter has forged a successful career specialising in performance and comedy commercials and visual story telling.
+As a commercials director, he is represented in the USA, Europe and the UK by Partizan and in Australia & New Zealand by Scoundrel.

 Peter has a number of feature film projects in development including:

-- 20 YEARS OF SNOW, an Australian-Canadian coproduction being produced by Anna Vincent & Timothy White in Australia (I am Mother, Son of a Gun, Sleeping Beauty, Two Hands, Ned Kelly), Michelle Krumm (The Spectacular Now) and in Canada by Paul Barkin (Hevn, Amreeka, The Colony); and
+20 YEARS OF SNOW, an Australian-Canadian coproduction being produced by Anna Vincent & Timothy White in Australia (I am Mother, Son of a Gun, Sleeping Beauty, Two Hands, Ned Kelly), Michelle Krumm (The Spectacular Now) and in Canada by Paul Barkin (Hevn, Amreeka, The Colony).
+Global sales: Arclight Films; and

-- TENDER AGE, a New Zealand-Australian coproduction written by Dianne Taylor and being produced by Tui Ruwhiu / Tauihu Media in New Zealand and Yael Bergman in Australia.
+TENDER AGE, a New Zealand-Australian coproduction written by Dianne Taylor and being produced by Tui Ruwhiu / Tauihu Media in New Zealand and Yael Bergman in Australia.
 Global sales: Celluloid Dreams, Paris.